Why Bill does not consider Costa Rica for retirement

 Cost of passport

-I have not heard about anything about the government lowering the cost of passports.
+I have not heard anything about the government lowering the cost of passports.
 I honestly don’t understand why you ask about that.
 I hope it’s true, so at least something is going to be cheaper for the Ticos.

 The perfect place